-At Compass Pools, one of the most common questions that we are asked is: how much to build a swimming pool?
+At Compass Pools, one of the most common questions that we are asked is: How much does it cost to build a swimming pool?
 We understand that cost is a huge consideration when it comes to buying a pool.
-There are so many different design options and choices to be made so you can get an idea of what it might cost.
+There are so many different design options and choices to be made so here you can get an idea of what it might cost.

 Types of swimming pool

 Inflatable/vinyl or PVC swimming pool

 These are effectively glorified paddling pools.
 They are by far the cheapest way to have a swimming pool in your garden.
 They are usually installed with a steel frame and have a small water cartridge.
 They can only be used in the summer as they would not survive winter weather.
 However they can be ideal as a short term solution if you’re just looking for somewhere to have a quick dip during hot summer days.

 Block and PVC liner pool

 These are the most common types of pool found in the UK and are created using concrete blocks as the base with a vinyl liner.
 This is one of the cheapest ways of creating a permanent pool but it’s not without its drawbacks.
 Concrete is unforgiving of any ground movement so the base can crack.
 Liners also require replacing every five years or so, and can be fairly prone to punctures which can be difficult to find.

 These are built using the same principals as the Compass ceramic pools – they are delivered in one piece and are craned directly into an excavated hole.
 This means that they are quick to install and require little maintenance when compared to concrete pools with a PVC liner.
 Unfortunately due to the nature of the material they are prone to osmosis: having ground water pass through the shell and into the pool, which can cause staining and ultimately even the failure of the shell.
 They are also limited to a temperature of 28 degree due to the material.